microsoft/language-server-protocol/_specifications/lsp/3.17/client/registerCapability.md

 Since most of the registration options require to specify a document selector there is a base interface that can be used.
 See `TextDocumentRegistrationOptions`.

-An example JSON RPC message to register dynamically for the `textDocument/willSaveWaitUntil` feature on the client side is as follows (only details shown):
+An example JSON-RPC message to register dynamically for the `textDocument/willSaveWaitUntil` feature on the client side is as follows (only details shown):

 ```json
 {